Malcolmt129/CppCalculator/devlog.md

     the ways to do file management in c++.
 Honestly it seems easy enough.
 Kind of like khow you navigate files in the command line.
 Will find out how to protect against multiple includes and have a solution posted here.

+    Solution to multi-include problem:
+    First of all chatGPT is fucking insane lol.
+Anyway you use the macro ifndef at the top and then define the header as per usual at the end, you end the if statement.

+    So its like:
+        ```#ifndef MY_HEADER_H
+            #define MY_HEADER_H

+            // The contents of the header file go here

+        #endif // MY_HEADER_H ```

+    This is from the bot...
+Idk if I should reference it or something.
+I just feel bad for "stealing" from
+    it.